m2415146/Simple-turret-Arduino-Uno-/README.md

 in 2.0-2.5 hours, make a turret that will be controlled using 2 large servos and 1 small one.
 The model must be original.
 A typical code may be the connection code for Arduino uno servos.
 The model should move horizontally and vertically, and a small servo is used to "release the shutter."
 You also need to make a projectile.
 The finished product should not look too collective.

+## Important notes

+the repository will be divided into 2 blocks - programming and the build itself. since the part related to programming and the assembly of the modules themselves is the same

 ## Materials and methods

 Arduino Uno R3